The Canadian Scoliosis Screening Coalition

 The following is a curated list.

 Note: The 'Adams Forward Bend Test', AFBT, also referred to as the 'Forward Bend Test' FBT, the Scoliometer and Moire Topography (Japan) have been are widely used for decades.
 AFBT has been controversial, garnering criticism for causing over referrals because of the low positivity and specificity rates.
 The scoliometer, an inexpensive hand-held device, similar to a carpenter's level, measures the angle of trunk rotation and is placed on the patient's back while they are in the forward bend position.
-The “AAOS, SRS, POSNA, and AAP believe that effective screening programs must have well trained screening personnel who can utilize forward bending tests and scoliometer measurements to correctly identify and appropriately refer individuals with AIS for further investigation “ from https://posna.org/POSNA/media/Documents/Position Statements/1122-Screening-for-the-Early-Detection-of-Idiopathic-Scoliosis-in-Adoles_12-28.pdf.
+The “AAOS, SRS, POSNA, and AAP believe that effective screening programs must have well trained screening personnel who can utilize forward bending tests and scoliometer measurements to correctly identify and appropriately refer individuals with AIS for further investigation “ from Position Statement Screening for the Early Detection of Idiopathic Scoliosis in Adolescents

 - Xiao B, Zhang Y, Yan K, Jiang J, Ma C, Xing Y, Liu B, Tian W. Where should Scoliometer and EOS Imaging be Applied when Evaluating Spinal Rotation in Adolescent Idiopathic Scoliosis -A Preliminary Study with Reference to CT Images.
 Global Spine J. 2024 Mar;14(2):577-582. doi: 10.1177/21925682221116824.
 Epub 2022 Aug 5.
 PMID: 35929422; PMCID: PMC10802522.